The Importance of Self-Care for Caregivers

 • Aches and tense muscles

 Please notice when you feel these signs of stress and what brought them on.
-When you know what situations create more pressure, it is easier to prepare and cope with them when they arise.
+When you know what situations create more pressure, preparing and coping with them is easier when they arise.

 Physical Health